TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/52 - 1 Thessalonians/1 Thessalonians 5/1 Thessalonians 5.9.md

 ---

-For God appointed us not into wrath, but unto the obtaining of salvation through our Lord Jesus Christ,
+For God didn't appoint us to wrath, but to the obtaining of salvation through our Lord Jesus Christ,